radumarias/rencrypt-python/README.md

 On each encrypt operation (`seal_in_place*()`) it will generate a cryptographically secure random nonce using `ChaCha20`.
 You can also provide your own nonce, there is an example below.

-## Encryption provider

-You will notice in the examples we initiate the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
-The first part `CipherMeta.Ring` is the encryption provider, for now it's only one but in the future we will add more.
-The last part is the algorithm for that provider, in this case `Aes256Gcm`.
-Each provier might expose specific algorithms.

 # Security

 - **The total number of invocations of the encryption functions (`seal_in_place*()`) shall not exceed `2^32`, including all nonce lengths and all instances of `Cipher` with the given key.
 Following this guideline, only `4,294,967,296` messages with random nonces can be encrypted under a given key.
 While this bound is high, it's possible to encounter in practice, and systems which might reach it should consider alternatives to purely random nonces, like a counter or a combination of a random nonce + counter.**